yoyostile/cloudfritz/Readme.md

 ## Usage

 Fill this into your Fritz Box Custom DynDNS.
-Also, replace `YOURZONE` with your zone. 💁‍♀️
+Also, replace `YOURZONE` with your zone. 💁‍♀️ Not your zone id, but zone name.
+Sth. like `r4r3.me`.
 ```
 https://cloudfritz.r4r3.me/update?key=<pass>&email=<username>&zone=YOURZONE&domain=<domain>&ip=<ipaddr>&ipv6=<ip6addr>
 ```

 ![Like this](https://s3.r4r3.me/random/Screen%20Shot%202018-05-16%20at%2019.00.17.png)

 ## Private Usage